honbey/config/README.md

 ## scripts

-My scripts written by bash/python/javascripts etc.
+My scripts written by bash.

 update(2025-06-04): use subtree instead of submodule. update(2025-06-05): use `git format-patch` and `git am`(merge commits have been omitted).